Vein Treatment at Westrol Vein Specialists

 Varithena® is a minimally invasive treatment that does not require any incisions or general anesthesia.
 Varithena® can be administered through a catheter or by direct injection into the refluxing vein.
 The Varithena® microfoam expands and fills the diseased vein, causing it to collapse and seal shut.
 Blood flow is then re-routed to healthier surrounding veins.

 For more information visit the Varithena® website by clicking HERE.

 Ambulatory phlebectomy is an outpatient procedure that removes superficial veins through small incisions in the skin.
 Patients can typically walk and return to normal daily activities immediately following the ambulatory phlebectomy procedure, though they may be required to wear graduated compression stockings as directed by Dr. Westrol.

 Ultrasound Guided Foam Sclerotherapy

-As the name suggests, Ultrasound Guided Foam Sclerotherapy is a procedure in which a foam sclerosant is injected into the varicose vein under the guidance of ultrasound.
+As the name suggests, Ultrasound Guided Foam Sclerotherapy is a procedure in which a foam sclerosant is injected into the vein under the guidance of ultrasound.
 The foam pushes the blood out of the way and allows the solution to completely fill the vein without becoming diluted.
 The medicine carried by the foam causes the vein to collapse and seal shut.
-Patients with small or mid size varicose veins can be effectively treated using this technique.
+Patients with small or mid-size veins can be effectively treated using this technique.